 2. You can be forced to act against your will.

 Hypnosis is not a form of mind control or brainwashing.
-Clients are in full control throughout a hypnosis and will not be receptive to suggestions that contradict their own personal values.
+Clients are in full control throughout a hypnosis session and have the power to accept or decline any suggestions given by the therapist.
+However, the therapist will always give suggestions which are in the best interests of the client.

 3. You may not “wake up” from a hypnotic trance.